ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Such as vanity and pride."

 "Yes, vanity is a weakness indeed.
-But pride--where there is a real superiority of mind, pride will be always under good regulation."
+But pride -- where there is a real superiority of mind, pride will be always under good regulation."

 Elizabeth turned away to hide a smile.